-You probably don’t give this much thought, but your feet are intricately structured—each one contains 26 bones, 33 joints, and over 100 different muscles, tendons, and ligaments.
-When you have an issue like a bunion or hammertoe, however, you are more likely to be aware of the abnormal structuring.
-Beyond awareness, you are going to want treatment to address symptoms and problems that arise on account of the condition.
+You probably don’t give this much thought, but your feet are intricately structured—each one contains 26 bones, 33 joints, and over 100 different muscles, tendons, and ligaments!
+However, when you have an issue like a bunion or hammertoe, you are more likely to be aware of the abnormal structuring.
+Beyond awareness, you will want treatment to address symptoms and problems that arise from the condition.

 When you need expert care for a bunion or hammertoe, you should come in and see Dr. Timothy Dailey here at Freeland Foot & Ankle Clinic.
 Dr. Dailey will assess the nature and severity of the toe deformity and then create a customized treatment plan for you.

 What Is the Difference Between a Bunion and a Hammertoe?

 Both bunions and hammertoes can be considered toe “deformities” because their form is atypical from what you would typically expect to see.

 A bunion (hallux valgus) develops when the big toe begins to angle unnaturally at its metatarsophalangeal joint (MTP joint), where the toe connects to the foot.
 A bunion appears as a bony bump on the side of the foot and often causes pain while wearing shoes.